danielmash/nagstat/README.md

 # nagstat
-nagstats is a Nagios addon that runs dstat, matches warn and crit and sends back to Nagios server via nsca
+nagstats is a Nagios addon that runs Dag Wieers' dstat tool (http://dag.wieers.com/home-made/dstat/) , then parses coma-separated output, matches warn and crit and sends the results to nagios via nsca.